haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # adds a decoration to the player's PC in FR/LG, this is a NOP
+  # adds a decoration to the player's PC; in FR/LG, this is a NOP
   # decoration can be either a literal or a variable
 ```
 </details>